 Tree to bar

-At Charley’s Chocolate, all our chocolate is single origin bean to bar or the even rarer tree to bar.
-Our single origins are Shannonvale northwest of Port Douglas, King Ranch from the Tully River Valley and Mount Edna from Mission Beach, Queensland–where Charley’s Chocolate calls home.
-We also use single origin cocoa beans sourced from our Pacific Island neighbors, namely Solomon Island, Vanuatu and Papua New Guinea.
+At Charley’s, all our chocolate is single origin bean to bar or the even rarer tree to bar.
+Our single origins are Shannonvale, northwest of Port Douglas; King Ranch from the Tully River Valley; and Mount Edna from Mission Beach, Queensland.
+We also source single origin beans from nearby Solomon Island, Vanuatu and Papua New Guinea.

-In comparison, bulk beans used by most commercial chocolate manufacturers have few discernible flavor notes at all.
-Individuality is deliberately blended out in order to produce a standard, uniform taste for every bar they produce.
-Although mass produced commercial chocolate may indeed have a more uniform taste, the way it’s usually made takes away most of the beans’ natural flavors.
+The bulk beans used by most commercial chocolate manufacturers have few discernible flavours.
+Individuality is deliberately blended out to produce a standard, uniform taste.

 So, if you want superior chocolate with distinctive, authentic flavours choose Charley’s.